-- Proposing a novel Low Energy Task Replication mechanism in Mixed-Criticality systems (called LETR-MC scheme) to support certification (timeliness), energy management, fault tolerance, and guaranteed service level simultaneously in multicores. - Adapting task replication, not only as a fault tolerant technique but also to improve LC tasks' QoS in the overrun situation. - Considering different execution modes including normal, fault-occurrence, overrun, and critical (distinction between overrun and fault occurrence) and mathematically guarantying an acceptable service level for LC tasks in each mode, instead of killing or selectively executing them. - Developing a new unified DBF-based schedulability test, under deadline, energy reduction, reliability requirements, and guaranteed relaxed periods considerations in different execution modes.
-Meanwhile, we propose a DBF-based DVFS technique, and exploit DVFS along with DPM to save energy under timeliness and reliability constraints.
+- Proposing a novel Low Energy Task Replication mechanism in Mixed-Criticality systems (called LETR-MC scheme) to support certification (timeliness), energy management, fault tolerance, and guaranteed service level simultaneously in multicores. - Adapting task replication, not only as a fault tolerant technique but also to improve LC tasks' QoS in the overrun situation. - Considering different execution modes including normal, fault-occurrence, overrun, and critical, and mathematically guarantying an acceptable service level for LC tasks in each mode. - Developing a new unified DBF-based schedulability test, under deadline, energy reduction, reliability requirements, and guaranteed relaxed periods considerations in different execution modes, and proposing a DBF-based DVFS technique, and exploiting DVFS along with DPM to save energy.

 The remainder of this paper is organized as follows.
 In Section 2, we review related work.
 Section 3 presents models and assumptions.
-In Section 4, we present our LETR-MC scheme in details.
-The experimental results are presented and discussed in Section 5.
+Section 4 presents our LETR-MC scheme in details.
+The experimental results are discussed in Section 5.
 Finally, we conclude the paper in Section 6.